-Born: March 10, 1905 | Died: June 16, 1939
+Born: February 10, 1905 | Died: June 16, 1939

 “The King of the Savoy” reigned supreme over jazz drummers in New York in the 1930’s.
 He was the consummate showman and with his fluid and rhythmic style, was perfectly suited for the swing era.
 He raised the standard for drummer awareness, and paved the way for drummer led bands.

 Born in Baltimore, Feb.
 10, 1909, William Henry Webb, was an unlikely candidate to become a jazz drummer.
 Stricken with spinal tuberculosis, he was left with a hunched back, and little use of his legs.
 He took up drumming as a way to relieve joint stiffness, and never stopped.
 He saved enough to buy a drum set which he had fit with special pedals for his legs.
 He joined local band the Jazzola Orchestra, then in 1925 decided to try New York City.
 He sat in on sessions with Johnny Hodges, Benny Carter, and Duke Ellington, after settling in by 1926 he had his own quintet, and played for five months at the Black Bottom Club.
 He formed an eight piece band, playing the Paddock Club, moving next to the Savoy with his now called Harlem Stompers, and setting up there in 1927.
 This band grew to eleven members, and by the end of the ‘20’s they were gigging at all the major jazz clubs in the city as the Cotton Club, the Roseland, and the Strand Roof.
 In 1930 they toured with the “Hot Chocolate Revue”....